gsmyridis/idencode/Readme.md

-# `idencode`
+# Integer Encoding-Decoding

-`idencode` is a Rust library designed to efficiently encode a stream of integers into bits.
+`idencode` is a Rust library designed to efficiently decode and encode a stream of integers into bits.
 It currently supports the following encoding schemes:
 - Unary
 - Variable Byte
 - Elias Gamma